MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-quantum-computing.md

 ## The qubit

 In quantum computing, a quantum bit - **qubit** - is a unit of quantum information, like a classical bit.
-Where classical bits hold a single binary value such as a 0 or 1, a qubit can hold both values at the same time.
+Where classical bits hold a single binary value such as a 0 or 1, the state of a qubit is between the values of 0 and 1.
 This is called **superposition**.

 The act of **measurement** changes a qubit.
 It goes from being in superposition to one of the binary states of 0 or 1.
 Again, measurement of a qubit is unlike a classical bit, which when 0 is measured as 0, and when 1 is measured as 1.

-Qubits can also be **entangled**: when we make a measurement of one entangled qubit, it affects the state of the other, even if the qubits are physically far apart.
+Qubits can also be **entangled**: when we make a measurement of one entangled qubit, our knowledge of the state of the other is updated, even if the qubits are physically far apart.

 ## What can a quantum computer do?